keremvarnali/keremvarnali/README.md

 ### Hi there 👋 I am Kerem Varnalı.

-🌱I am freshman at İhsan Doğramacı Bilkent University.\n 👯My major is Computer Science.
+🌱I am freshman at İhsan Doğramacı Bilkent University.
+👯My major is Computer Science.

 <!--